zmmbreeze/octocard/README.md

       reposIgnored: 'reponame1,reponame2',

       // [optional][number] Number of organizations to be shown.
-      // `-1` as default, represent showing all organizations.
+      // `Infinity` as default, represent showing all organizations.
       // orgsNum: -1,

       // [optional][string]url of jsonp api